Netcracker/DRNavigator/documentation/Architecture.md

 }
 ```

-This dict is compiled CRs of all services managed by `site-manager` and contains all necessary parameters and default values.
+This dict compiles CRs of all services managed by `site-manager` and contains all necessary parameters and default values.

 Example of `/GET` request with `curl` command: